Blog

 Four year-olds hand writing

 Each year schools up and down the country focus on encouraging their pupils to write their best handwriting for the National Schools Handwriting Competition, run by SATIPS and sponsored by the Manuscript Pen Company.
-The huge advantage of this competition ...
+The huge advantage of this ...
 Read more

 Sand, sanders and writing